-When Polestar unveiled its at the Geneva Motor Show, the automaker said it would be built in China, but it didn't specify where in China it would be built.
+unveiled its Polestar 2 electric hatchback at the Geneva Motor Show, the automaker said it would be built in China, but it didn't specify where in China it would be built.
 Now, we have that information.

 Polestar announced on Friday that it will build the Polestar 2 at a plant in Luqiao, in China's eastern Zhejiang province.
 Production is scheduled to begin in early 2020, with the vehicle going on sale thereafter as a 2021 model.

 Of course, vehicles are no good if there's no place to sell them.
 To that end, Polestar also announced on Friday that it will open its first "Space," Polestar's fancy name for a dealer, in China in the third quarter of 2019.
 The first Space, announced last October, will open in Norway in mid-2019.
 In all, Polestar estimates that it will open about 20 different Spaces across 11 Chinese cities during 2020, which will represent about one-third of all global Polestar Spaces.

 The Polestar 2 looks to be a promising